amitds1997/dotfiles/global-dotfiles-readme.md

 1. TUI-based AI Chat app (`crush` came close, but was slow :/)
 2. Better docker TUI (`lazydocker` is okay-ish)
+3. There should be a way to indicate in kitty, which layout it's operating in

 ### Blocked